SymeonD/Home-setup/Home-Setup/ansible/README.md

 ## TODO:
 - [ ] Create data directories via ansible instead of letting docker do it automatically, to set correct permissions and ownership.
+- [ ] Add snapshots date listing in restore script when nothing is found
+- [ ] Add echo to backup scripts
+- [ ] Add option --restic or --postgres to restore scripts -- Check if backup are really being deleted after a while in postgres
+- [ ] Clean repo